 Nonetheless, non-coverage of pre-existing conditions presents a significant challenge to those noble pet parents who wish to adopt older pets as well as those who wish to rescue animals from euthanasia.

-If you’re struggling with this situation, don’t despair!
+If you’re struggling with this situation, don’t lose hope!
 Even if you’re shopping for pet health insurance and your pet has a pre-existing condition, you do have options.

 Just because your pet has a pre-existing condition doesn’t mean you don’t qualify for pet insurance, nor does it mean you should forgo obtaining insurance.
-If your pet develops any other illness, not being covered could lead to significant out-of-pocket costs to get your pet the care they need.
+You should still enroll in pet insurance even though your pet has a pre-existing condition.
+If your dog or cat develops any other illness, or gets into an accident, not being covered could lead to significant out-of-pocket costs to get your pet the care they need.

 PRO TIP: Pawlicy Advisor intelligently scans the fine print of over 300+ insurance comparison options to find the ideal pet insurance plan for you.
 It’s completely free, completely customized toward you and your pet, and amazingly powerful.
 I highly recommend you use Pawlicy Advisor’s insurance recommendation engine.